 For the calculation of usable fuel amount in SAE J2572, manufacturers shall utilize the definition of Run-Out in these test procedures when determining the unusable fuel amount.

-For plug-in FCEVs, manufacturers shall propose a method prior to certification for Executive Officer approval to determine urban and highway ranges and energy consumption in accordance with sections D and E of this test procedure, as appropriate.
-The Executive Officer shall approve the proposed method within 60 days upon finding the approach uses good engineering judgment to adjust the test procedures to determine ranges and energy consumption separately attributable to off-board electricity and hydrogen fuel with equivalent accuracy and precision as the test procedures generate for BEVs or FCEVs.
+For plug-in FCEVs, manufacturers shall propose a method prior to certification for Executive Officer approval to determine urban and highway ranges and energy consumption in accordance with sections C and E of this test procedure, as appropriate.
+Such a proposal shall be submitted to the Executive Officer at least 90 days prior to submittal of a certification application for the vehicle.
+The Executive Officer shall approve the proposed method in writing within 60 days upon finding the approach uses good engineering judgment to adjust the test procedures to determine ranges and energy consumption separately attributable to off-board electricity and hydrogen fuel with equivalent accuracy and precision as the test procedures generate for BEVs or FCEVs.

 Required Testing.